-This project is being partially funded through a grant from the Active Allegheny Grant program.
+The project was partially funded through a grant from the Active Allegheny Grant program.
 The Township retained the services of TranSystems to prepare the plan, and Brian Krul, PE, PTOE, served as the firm’s project manager.

 The Plan involves the following elements: